-This chapter briefly reviews some of the main concepts used throughout the rest of the book.
-Section 1.1 describes the interfaces implemented by all the data structures described in this book.
-It should be considered required reading.
-The remaining sections discuss asymptotic (big-Oh) notation, probability and randomization, the model of computation, and the sample code and typesetting conventions.
+The remainder of this chapter briefly reviews some of the main concepts used throughout the rest of the book.
+Section 1.1 describes the interfaces implemented by all the data structures described in this book and should be considered required reading.
+The remaining sections discuss:

+- some mathematical background including exponentials, logarithms, factorials, asymptotic (big-Oh) notation, probability, and randomization; - the model of computation; - correctness, running time, and space; - an overview of the rest of the chapters; and - the sample code and typesetting conventions.

 A reader with or without a background in these areas can easily skip them now and come back to them later if necessary.